RIFT / FAULT

 Although I began photographing in Cuba more than a decade ago, this project originated the week President Obama and the Rolling Stones visited Havana in the spring of 2016.
 I witnessed the excitement of the presidential motorcade and thrill of the Rolling Stones playing in a country where their music had for so long been prohibited.
 Optimism and hope, and analogies to Woodstock (albeit a clean and sober one), were inescapable.
 Since then I have been back four times, felt the Cuban people’s enthusiasm grow, then begin to tire and wane, and, now, dissipate with the coming of another crackdown on American travel.

-The narrative structure is includes four distinct, interrelated frameworks: Hotel, Monuments, Cemetery, and Farmer.
+The narrative structure includes four distinct, interrelated frameworks: Hotel, Farmer, Monuments, and Cemetery.
 The perspective is subjective; the physical locations are rendered by distinct artifact, the individuals by intimate portrait.
-This is still a work in progress.

 TENUOUS LANDSCAPES: PHOTOGRAPHS OF THE FLORIDA EVERGLADES